jingquanalex/workshop_threejs_2021/readme.md

 In this section, we will explore the Lambertian shading model and shade our cube using the three.js defined `MeshLambertMaterial`.
 We will also set up our camera as an orbit camera and enable mouse control for it.

-To import the three.js `OrbitControls` object, call the following script after the three.js script in the `index.html` body:
+- To import the three.js `OrbitControls` object, call the following script after the three.js script in the `index.html` body:

 ```html
 <script src="../node_modules/three/examples/js/controls/OrbitControls.js"></script>
 ```

+The `OrbitControls.js` script that defines the `OrbitControls` object located in the `three/examples/js/controls/` folder.

-- Go back to the `main.js` and place the following code after your camera object:
+- Go back to the `main.js` and place the following code after your camera and renderer object:

 ```javascript
 // Add orbit camera controls to the camera (js event assigned)